Buenos Aires, considered the Paris of South America, is the largest city in Argentina and a city that never sleeps!

 The entrance to Recoleta Cemetery is FREE though I recommend letting a friendly local guide take you on a one-hour tour of the cemetery and offer them a generous tip at the end.

 EL ATENEO GRAND SPLENDID BOOKSTORE

 The El Ateneo book store is rated as the world’s most beautiful bookstore by National Geographic.
-Even if you are not that into books, this place is a must-see on your one day in Buenos Aires itinerary.
+Even if you are not that into books, this place is a must-see on your Buenos Aires itinerary.

 El Ateneo first opened as a theater called Teatro Gran Splendid in 1919 and it could hold over 1000 people in its time.
-It was used for a variety of different things including tango performances, a broadcasting radio station and even screened some of the first-ever films with sound.
+It was used for a variety of different things including tango performances, a broadcasting radio station, and even the screening of some of the first-ever films with sound.

 FREE WALKING TOUR BUENOS AIRES